meryemmarasli/ComposingDigitalMediaSoundscape/README.md

 # Soundscape
-This repository has the preliminary recording of the soundscape I am creating.
-It has violin elements, drums, and a singing portion.
-The soundscape is not yet complete.
-There is sitll a lot of work to be done, but this is the progress I have made so far.
-The png shows the progress I have been making.
+This soundscape is meant to depict someone running away from something or someeone.
+There are a lot of different elements to it from the persons running footsteps to the cars on the street in the background.
+I wanted this soundscape to sound eerie and a little scary.
+Towards the end of the soundscape, I want to include music elements.
+That will hopefully tie everything together.

+Sources:
+Title: Creator: Website: License:
+1)
+2)
+3)
+4)
+5)
+6)
+7)